NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/format-questions.md

   - If there are not enough OCFL users who employ file packaging, what format is most used in digital preservation in general?

 ### One format
-Implementing software must only know how to deal with one package format in OCFL objects, which makes implementation easier.
+Implementing software must only know how to deal with one container format in OCFL objects, which makes implementation easier.
 Standard might be too restrictive to users for whom given format is not suitable, so they might not use OCFL or make their own extensions.
 Possible solution is to allow one package format, but allow users to add their own extensions to the standard, which they then have to implement themselves.